tarrie/journal/README.md

 - error iin GroupHome were i cant use ref and scrollTo Cannot read property 'getScrollResponder' of undefined ParallaxScrollView Fixed ^^ but useNativeDriver is messed up in Animated prob causing delay

+# 12.14.20
+(1) if you have f({a}) and `a` is optional then f() wont work you need f({}) (2) to wait for a promise safest thing is to return the `.then` function.
+SO YOU CAn nest then, otherwise it might not wait.

+These two facts took hours of debugging. lol Hopeully I wont forget

+- [x] built endpoint on java to pull events, integrated api in reactnative.